 They continued to live at 10 Marlborough during the 1892-1893 winter season, after which they moved to Milton.
 He continued to own 10 Marlborough and leased it to others.

 During the 1893-1894 winter season, 10 Marlborough was the home of Frank Merriam and his wife, Teresa (Lovering) Merriam.
-They owned and usually lived at 183 Commonwealth, but in 1894 George and Ellen (Touzalin) Nickerson were living there.
+They owned and usually lived at 183 Commonwealth, but had leased the house to George and Ellen (Touzalin) Nickerson for that season.
 By 1895, the Merriams had moved back to 183 Commonwealth.

 By the 1894-1895 winter season, 10 Marlborough was the home of Elizabeth A. (Ames) Carney, widow of Walter E. Carney, who maintained it as a lodging house.
 Her daughter, Loretto Fish Carney lived with her; she was registrar of the Boston Normal School of Gymnastics and later would become an instructor of physical education at Wellesley College (Walter Carney had been captain of the Loretto Fish; she was born at sea in the early 1870s, probably on that vessel).